Opinion: Monkeypox is the result of our cruel relationship with animals

 Like Sars, swine flu, and Covid-19, monkeypox is a zoonotic disease that jumped to humans from other species.
 This has happened with three-quarters of infectious diseases that have recently emerged in humans.

 The monkeypox virus was first seen outside Africa in 2003, when it spread to humans in six US states, from exotic animals exported to be kept as pets.
-All the 47 people had contracted it directly from infected animals.
+All 47 infected people had contracted it directly from infected animals.
 It can also be caught by eating or preparing the flesh of infected animals.

 In the current outbreak, we are now seeing human-to-human transmission on several continents.
 The threat from monkeypox “should not be underestimated”, according to a peer-reviewed scientific report in February.
 The virus, a close relative of smallpox, has an incubation period of up to 21 days after infection, and symptoms can be grim.
 It can cause thousands of lesions all over the body, and in Africa it killed as many as one in 10 humans who caught it.